AutumnalModding/LilyflowerTweaks/README.md

-This mod includes many tweaks for the LOTR mod.
+This mod includes many tweaks - primarily for the LOTR mod, but other mods are included as well.
 Additionally included are some cross-mod bugfixes.
-Any changes that would modify the vanilla LOTR experience are disabled by default.
+Any changes that would modify the vanilla experience of any mod are disabled by default.

-# FEATURES
+# LOTR features

-### FORMAT: `featureFlag - featureName`
+### Format: `featureFlag - featureName`

-## COMBAT
+## Combat
 - `removeNewCombat` - Disable 1.9-style combat.
 Off by default.
 - `enableGWDeath` - Enable Grey Wanderer death.
 Off by default.
 - `enableWarCrimes` - All factions support war crimes.
 Off by default.
 - `enableOmnitarget` - LOTR NPCs attack anything.
 Off by default.
 - `additionalCombatItems` - Items to add to the LOTR combat system.
 Empty by default.

-## GENERIC
+## Generic
 - `unlockCosmetics` - Unlocks all 'exclusive' LOTR titles & shields.
 Off by default.
 - `fixOreDictionary` - Adds Mithril to the oredict.
 On by default.
 - `timeMultiplier` - Day length multiplier for LOTR days.
 Default is 1x (no change).
 - `allowOddmentScreenshots` - Makes the Oddment Collector show up in screenshots.
 Off by default.

-## INTEGRATION
+## Integration
 ### All of these are on by default.
 - `enableThaumIntegration` - Self-explanatory.
 Adds:
   - Mithril caps (15% better than void metal)